danielberndt/local-macos-php-development/README.md

 - Restart the machine 😒 (or maybe `dscacheutil -flushcache` works?)

+> If there's a 5s delay before resolving local domains, add 127.0.0.1 as the first entry into the DNS Servers within your Network settings

 Now `[anydomain].test` will be forwarded to localhost.

 ## Setup caddy